atellmer/react-spawn-x/README.md

   handleSubmit = (ev) => {
     ev.preventDefault();

-    console.log('text from state: ', this.props.text);
+    console.log('some text from state: ', this.props.text);
+    console.log('some data from state: ', this.props.data);

     this.props.addUser({
       name: ev.target.name.value,